superbrothers/kubernetes-docs/kubectl_create_token.md

       --bound-object-kind string      Kind of an object to bind the token to.
 Supported kinds are Pod, Secret.
 If set, --bound-object-name must be provided.
       --bound-object-name string      Name of an object to bind the token to.
 The token will expire when the object is deleted.
 Requires --bound-object-kind.
       --bound-object-uid string       UID of an object to bind the token to.
 Requires --bound-object-kind and --bound-object-name.
 If unset, the UID of the existing object is used.
       --duration duration             Requested lifetime of the issued token.
+If not set, the lifetime will be determined by the server automatically.
 The server may return a token with a longer or shorter lifetime.
   -h, --help                          help for token -o, --output string                 Output format.
 One of: (json, yaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file).
       --show-managed-fields           If true, keep the managedFields when printing objects in JSON or YAML format.